Home/ Blog/The dark side of Ticket Scalping: What you need to know

 2.1.
 The "gold rush" moment: Initial ticket sale

-Every highly anticipated event has its "gold rush" moment—the exact time tickets go on sale.
-For real fans, this is often a crazy, frustrating rush.
-Websites crash, waiting lines are endless, and within minutes, or even seconds, the desired "Sold Out" sign appears.
-This instant sell-out is often the first sign that professional ticket scalping groups are at work.
+Every high-demand event has a moment when tickets go on sale.
+For real fans, this is often a frustrating race.
+Websites crash, queues are endless, and within minutes the event shows as sold out.
+This is usually the first sign that professional scalping operations are active.

 How does ticket scalping work?